sergiofollean/property_listings/README.md

 - Twig is preconfigured to utilise the `./templates` directory (you do not have to use it)
 - You can obtain a Twig instance using the method `rel_get_twig()`
 - Faker is also installed via composer should you wish to use it to generate dummy data

+## Performance considerations
+- Core functionality is split into includes/ to ensure maintainable, readable, and scalable code
+- All WP_Query instances use selective fields and batching (e.g., paginated deletes) to reduce memory usage and improve performance
+- The "View Listing" button uses the wp-element-button class for consistent styling with WordPress block themes, avoiding redundant custom styles